vstinner/notes/python_contrib.rst

 PEP         Python  Status    Title
 ==========  ======  ========  =======================================================================================
-:pep:`674`  3.11    Draft     Disallow using macros as l-value :pep:`670`  3.11    Draft     Convert macros to functions in the Python C API :pep:`620`  3.10    Draft     Hide implementation details from the C API
+:pep:`674`  3.11    Draft     Disallow using macros as l-value :pep:`620`  3.10    Draft     Hide implementation details from the C API
 ==========  ======  ========  =======================================================================================